mbilaljunaid/nexusai-erp/INSTALL.md

 # Installation Guide

-This guide covers how to set up NexusAI ERP for development and production.
+This guide covers how to set up NexusAIFirst ERP for development and production.

 ## Prerequisites